 Who sets out these autonomous vehicle levels?

-SAE International (Society of Automotive Engineers) published the classification system for the six different levels in 2014, titled "Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems".
+SAE International (Society of Automotive Engineers) published the classification system for the six different levels in 2014, updating in 2016 and 2018 titled "Taxonomy and Definitions for Terms Related to Driving Automation Systems for On-Road Motor Vehicles".
 Each level is classified by how much a driver is required to intervene and how attentive they need to be when behind the wheel of an autonomous vehicle.

 More and more, these levels are being referred to around the discussion of autonomous features in cars.